Free Mercedes-Benz VIN Decoder

 What does a Mercedes-Benz VIN decoder tell you?

 A Mercedes-Benz VIN decoder reveals the model year, model name, trim level, engine type and displacement, transmission, drive type, body style, and assembly plant of any Mercedes-Benz vehicle.
-It uses the official NHTSA Vehicle Identification Number database, which every Mercedes-Benz sold in the United States is registered against.
+It uses NHTSA vPIC, the public VIN-decoding platform built from manufacturer-submitted data (model year 1981-forward); decode fields vary by model year and manufacturer submission.
 It does not show accident or ownership history.

 What does a Mercedes-Benz VIN start with?